 Remove the sponge cake from the oven.
 When cool, put it on a cotton towel and let it for at least 8 hours.

 Prepare the cream as follows: With a mixer, beat the sugar with the sour cream until it gets into a fluffy whipped cream.
 Then add the liqueur and the cocoa and keep beating until you get a homogenized mixture.

-On clean kitchen countertop open the sponge cake and apply the cream with a spatula, in order to cover all the surface of the cake.
+On a clean kitchen countertop, open the sponge cake and apply the cream with a spatula, in order to cover all the surface of the cake.